Buying real estate in Mozambique?

 The Business Consumer Index (BCI) is a metric that reflects the confidence of business leaders in both the current and future economic conditions.
 It's established using surveys and assessments.

-According to the Instituto Nacional De Estatistica's data, the latest Business Confidence Index value is -6 for Mozambique.
+According to the Instituto Nacional De Estatistica's data, the latest Business Confidence Index value is -1 for Mozambique.
+For interpretation, it's quite low.

-A lack of confidence among local businesses in Mozambique can create a stagnant property market.
-Without a positive economic outlook, there may be limited investment and slower property development.
-Buyers may encounter a lack of available properties and potentially face difficulties in finding quality real estate options.
+The minimal level of business confidence in Mozambique can lead to a stagnant property market.
+With a less optimistic economic outlook, investment may be restricted, resulting in slower property development.
+Consequently, buyers might experience a shortage of available properties and face challenges in finding quality real estate options.

 Mozambique's population is growing but getting poorer